boubkerbribri/prestashopIssuesReport/README.md

 START_DATE=2020-05-01 END_DATE=2020-05-29 php generate.php
 ```

 The final report is created in the `/reports/` folder.
-It uses the `template.md` file.
-You can modify it.
+It uses the `template.md` file (you can modify it).

 Here are the main variables:

 | Variable | Description |